MichaelSeitz98/enterprise-ai-project/docs/01_price_recommendation.md

 - Elasticnet regression
 - Random Forest Regression
 - XGBoost Regressor
-- Our own (dynamically updated) Benchmark
+- Our own, dynamically updated benchmark

-All of these models are benchmarked against a **benchmark model**.
-This baseline model predicts prices using only the living room information and the current average rental/purchase price per square metre in Würzburg.
+All these models are compared with a **benchmark model**.
+This benchmark model predicts prices using only the living space information (sqm) and the current average rent per square metre in Würzburg.
 The benchmark automatically scrapes the current price from [wohnungsboerse.net/mietspiegel-Wuerzburg](https://www.wohnungsboerse.net/mietspiegel-Wuerzburg/2772), where it is updated every month, so the benchmark is always up to date.
-In the same way, for buying a house the dynamic benchmark is using the average purchase price per square meter of Würzburg, scraped from [wohnungsboerse.net/immobilienpreise-Wuerzburg](https://www.wohnungsboerse.net/immobilienpreise-Wuerzburg/2772).
+Similarly, for a potential use case of buying a house, the dynamic benchmark uses the average purchase price per square metre in Würzburg, scraped from [wohnungsboerse.net/immobilienpreise-Würzburg](https://www.wohnungsboerse.net/immobilienpreise-Wuerzburg/2772).

 ### Training Pipeline

 The models were trained using a standardized pipeline approach, ensuring consistent processing steps and comparability between them.
 A single function was designed to handle all the necessary steps, making it easy to train different models on various datasets.
-The pipelines takes `feature_set` as input, why we e.g. could compare the performance of models trained using only high correlative available features without major  against those trained using only five selected features.
+The pipelines takes `feature_set` as input, why we e.g. could compare the performance of models using different feature sets with one function execution.
 This streamlined approach allows for efficient model training and straightforward experimentation with different datasets and feature subsets.

 ### Logging & Evaluation of MLFlow

-To facilitate model comparison and evaluation, each setup and training run with different combinations of features, models, and hyperparameters was logged and tracked using `MLFlow`.
-This allowed for a comprehensive view of all relevant model training runs, their evaluation metrics, and the used parameters.
+To facilitate model comparison and evaluation, each setup and training run with different combinations of features, models and hyperparameters was logged and tracked using `MLFlow`.
+This allowed for a comprehensive view of all relevant training runs, their evaluation metrics and the used parameters.

 To access the model comparison results, follow these steps: